 Government Code Section 53646 permits the Board to annually approve the Stanislaus County Treasury Pool Investment Policy.
 The primary objectives of the Treasury Pool Investment Policy, in priority order, are to maintain the safety of principal, to provide liquidity, and to achieve a return on funds invested.
 These objectives align with those in State law.
 The Treasury Pool Investment Policy is reviewed annually to ensure that it aligns with any changes in the Government Code.
 The submitted policy represents a thorough review of the existing policy and Government Code.
-The revised Treasury Pool Investment Policy has been expanded to include all investments permitted under State Government Code, allowing for additional flexibility in procuring suitable investments for the Treasury Pool, while maintaining the primary objective of safety.
+The revised Treasury Pool Investment Policy includes all investments permitted under State Government Code, which allows for additional flexibility in procuring suitable investments for the Treasury Pool, while maintaining the primary objective of safety.
+Moreover, issuer concentration limits were revised to the extent permitted by law; providing additional flexibility to the investor to enhance liquidity options.
+The California Municipal Treasurers Association (CMTA) Investment Policy Certification has been granted to Stanislaus County.
+This Investment Policy Certification recognizes that CMTA has validated that Stanislaus County's Investment Policy adheres with the State of California Government Code and meets the program requirements within eighteen different topic areas deemed to be best practices for investment policies.
+Moreover, it was conveyed that the submitted policy was one of the highest scored policies since the program's inception eight years ago.
+Upon request, permission was granted to CMTA to use the revised Stanislaus County Treasury Pool Investment Policy as a reference for other agencies.